 Her great-grandfather is an NHL legend, and her great-uncle was an Olympian.
 Now Laura Stacey wants to write her own story.

 Jill Saulnier and Blayre Turnbull have their sights set on Korea, but never miss an opportunity to grow the game at home.

 When Meaghan Mikkelson wants to talk hockey, she has a pair of sounding boards that have helped shape her game and her life.

-Only 20 years old, Micah Zandee-Hart has spent the last five years making tough decisions that have made her a better player, a better person, and a well-rounded leader.
+Only 20, Micah Zandee-Hart has spent five years making tough decisions that have made her a better player, person and leader.

 The reigning Patty Kazmaier Award winner, Ann-Renée Desbiens wants to bring her NCAA success to Olympic centralization.

 Young but certainly not inexperienced, Emily Clark is ready to lead the next generation of women’s hockey on the Prairies.

 Canada will face off against its American rivals in Quebec City as part of its pre-Olympic preparation this October.

 The 28 centralized players will gather in the New Brunswick capital from May 26-June 12 with a focus on off-ice training.